rubocop/rubocop/manual/cops_lint.md

 Enabled | No

-This cop checks for the use of a return with a value in a context where it the value will be ignored. (initialize and setter methods)
+This cop checks for the use of a return with a value in a context where the value will be ignored. (initialize and setter methods)

- # good
-  def initialize
-    foo
-    return if bar?
-    baz
-  end

-  def foo=(bar)
-    return
-  end

 ### Example